-The fact sheet concludes with eight recommendations that would make municipal elections more democratic and limit the influence of wealthy individuals and corporations.
+The report concludes with eight recommendations that would make municipal elections more democratic and limit the influence of wealthy individuals and corporations.

 Co-author Sayeh Yousefi is an MA student in political science at the University of Alberta.
 She is a recent graduate of Peace, Conflict and Justice studies at the Munk School of Global Affairs at the University of Toronto.